jstowers/WeddingApp/README.md

 An interactive, dynamic wedding app built with React, Node, Express, and MongoDB (MERN).

 ## Run the App on Your Local Machine
-1. To start the frontend client server on port 8080, open a new tab in the console and from the WeddingApp root directory:
+1. To start the frontend client server on port 8080, open a new tab in the console, move to the WeddingApp root directory, and run:
     ````
         $ npm run serve
     ````